Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/01/a-virus-that-kills-sleepers.md

 How the new phage takes dormant P. aeruginosa germs by surprise, however, is not yet clear to the researchers.
 They suspect that the virus uses a specific molecular key to awaken the bacteria, and then hijacks the cell’s multiplication machinery for its own reproduction.
 However, the ETH researchers have not yet been able to clarify exactly how this works.

-## Initial tests show an effect

 They thus aim to elucidate the genes or molecules that underlie this awakening mechanism.
 Based on this, they could develop substances in a test tube that take over the wake-up process.
 Such a substance could then be combined with a suitable antibiotic that completely eliminates the bacteria.
 “But we’re just at the beginning.
 The one thing we know for sure is that we know almost nothing,” Harms says.

+## Initial tests show an effect

 To test the efficacy of the Paride phage, the researchers paired it with an antibiotic called meropenem.
 This disrupts cell wall synthesis and so it interferes only with cellular processes that don’t damage the phages.
 The antibiotic has no effect on dormant bacteria, as these don’t synthesise a new cell wall.

-## A glimmer of hope – but never more than that?

 When tested in cell culture dishes, the virus was able to kill 99 percent of all dormant bacteria but left 1 percent alive.
 Only the combination of Paride phages and meropenem was able to eradicate the bacterial culture completely, even though the latter had no detectable effect on its own.

 In a further experiment together with Nina Khanna, a doctor at Basel University Hospital, Maffei tested this combination on mice with a chronic infection.
 Neither the phage nor the antibiotic alone worked particularly well in the mice, but the interaction between phages and antibiotics proved to be very effective in living organisms as well.
 “This shows that our discovery is not just a laboratory artefact, but could also be clinically relevant,” Maffei says.

-## Reference

 Experts have been discussing phage therapy intensively for many years.
 Researchers and physicians hope that one day they will be able to use phages to replace antibiotics that have become ineffective.
 However, broad applications are still lacking, as there have not been any comprehensive studies.
 “What we have at present is mostly individual case studies,” Harms says.